Herschel Space Observatory Mission Science Objectives

 By analyzing the emission and absorption lines in spectrographs of water, which vary in distinctive ways with density and temperature, scientists will be able to deduce information about interstellar clouds and other environments in which they detect water.

-Herschel is expected to obtain a complete inventory of water in its various manifestations in space.
+Herschel contributed to obtaining a complete inventory of water in its various manifestations in space.

 Light from the Dark Age